Our work clearing vegetation by the railway helps to keep trains running safely and on time

 We receive many enquiries about our vegetation work and know that the decisions we take are important, especially for our lineside neighbours – anyone who lives, or runs a business, within 500 metres of the railway.

 More than 10 million trees growing next to the railway have been catalogued as part of a sophisticated aerial survey covering 20,000 miles of Britain’s track.
 The database provides engineers with a heat map indicating higher priority “problem trees” or overhanging tree canopies that need attention before they fall onto the railway and cause delays to train journeys.
 It will revolutionise the way lineside engineers target their work, and save the company time and money.

 We understand that cutting back vegetation can be unsettling for those who live nearby and have grown used to the trees or hedges in the local area.

 That’s why our vegetation management process involves a lot of planning and thought.
-Our approach can be different across each of our eight routes, as we work to address the unique local geographic and natural considerations, but wherever we are, our focus is the best way of cultivating a respectful balance between Britain’s lineside biodiversity and ensuring a safe, efficient railway.
+Our approach can be different across each of our nine routes, as we work to address the unique local geographic and natural considerations, but wherever we are, our focus is the best way of cultivating a respectful balance between Britain’s lineside biodiversity and ensuring a safe, efficient railway.

 What is vegetation management?

 Vegetation management is a coordinated effort between different professionals within our teams: maintenance teams regularly cut back plants that are growing too close to the trains, whereas teams including specialist tree workers will carry out larger scale felling work.